mrpancakes/bootcamp-homework/01-html-css-code-refactor/README.md

 * Updated the Title of the site to be the brand's name.

-* Updated the opening header div to use the header element, and updated the names of the css classes accordingly.
+* Replaced divs with semantic elements and updated the css accordingly.

+* Consolidated the css elements in the main section to be styled using less classes due to redudancy.

+* Consolidated the css elements in the aside section to be styled using less classes due to redudancy.

+* Assigned the main Gill Sans font-family the body element.

+* Reordered the css file so that it flowed in a more logical way

 * Added alt tags to all images.